logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 tags:
 ---

-After I had written what I thought to be an 80%-finished draft of this post, I by complete coincidence stumbled upon quite a different sort of 2024 post - a [2024 *letter*](https://zhengdongwang.com/2024/12/29/2024-letter.html).
+After I had written what I thought to be an 80%-finished draft of this post, I by coincidence stumbled upon quite a different sort of 2024 post - a [2024 *letter*](https://zhengdongwang.com/2024/12/29/2024-letter.html).
 That author wrote that he got into writing yearly letters by reading [yet another writer's](https://danwang.co/2023-letter/) annual letters.
+As I read one letter and then the next, I realized that I was taking a Spotify-brained approach to my own year in review.

-As I began reading one letter and then the next, I felt the dawning realization that compared to the year in review I had drafted, these were letters of a different sort.
-First, both authors were scholars: voracious readers, deep thinkers, and skilled prose-smiths.
-But more pressingly, hadn't I been reading for a while now?
-And why was my scroll bar so small?
-Then I saw: these letters were 8,000 and 13,000 words long.
+I had thought a year should be distilled into data points and bulleted lists: an efficient, mass-produced summary with which different years could be compared.
+But in these letters, the authors luxuriated in their experiences and reflections from the year, slowly winding their way through topics of their choice.
+More than a summary, it was an essay, a synthesis of a year's worth of life lived.
+They were beautifully written, and they were long.
+Very long: 8,000 and 13,000 words apiece.
 That's like a year's worth of blog posts!
-Which, okay, makes a certain kind of sense, it's a *year* in review after all, but man!
+Which, okay, it's a *year* in review after all, but man!

 And yet reading these long-ass letters was a delight.
-So when at the end of the letter, the author exhorted, "I don’t understand why more people aren’t writing \[year-end letters\]"...
-To hear my new brother-in-arms of year-in-review writing speak directly-to-my-heart like that was all it took.
+So when at the end of the letter, my new brother-in-arms of year-in-review writing exhorted, "I don’t understand why more people aren’t writing \[year-end letters\]," I understood that "more people" was me.
 I knew I had to scrap my entire post and rewrite it: not as a post, but as a *letter*.

 So you - whoever made the foolish decision to read *my* year in review letter - are quite lucky.
 Now I'm a part of this conga-line of annual letters.
 And in place of the easily digestible bullet points and brevity of my initial draft, instead you get to slog through the clumsy prose of a guy who's doing that thing where you subconsciously imitate the tone of the most recent book you've been reading[^1].